CoverUp: Effective High Coverage Test Generation for Python: Threats to Validity

 \subsubsection{Execution environment}

-\codamosa{}'s original evaluation environment failed to install various Python modules that are prerequisites to the applications used as benchmarks.
+\codamosa{}'s original evaluation environment failed to install a number of Python modules that are prerequisites for the applications used as benchmarks.
 In an effort to replicate the original conditions as closely as possible, we ignored these failures as well.
 It seems likely that both \codamosa{} and \coverup{} would be better able to generate tests if these modules were not missing.
-For \coverup{}, the modules contributed by the \verb|ansible| package are the most affected, with 326 test generation attempts being aborted due to missing modules.